-Laura Sparks became the 13th president of The Cooper Union for the Advancement of Science and Art January 4, 2017.
-Previously she served as executive director of the William Penn Foundation, a $2 billion private foundation dedicated to improving the quality of Philadelphia, our nation’s fifth largest city, and the region that surrounds it.
-Under her guidance, the foundation launched and refined its new strategic priorities, focusing its $115 million grant budget on improvements in urban education for economically disadvantaged children, including advocacy for fair and equitable funding in public education; protection of the water resources serving 15 million people across four states, including half of New York City; development of world-class urban parks and trails in underserved communities; and cultivation of a vibrant cultural sector.
+Previously, Laura served as executive director of the William Penn Foundation, a $2 billion private foundation dedicated to improving the quality of Philadelphia, the sixth largest U.S. city, and the region that surrounds it.
+Under her leadership, the foundation launched and refined its strategic priorities, focusing its $115 million annual grant budget on improvements in urban education for economically disadvantaged children, including advocacy for fair and equitable funding in public education; protection of the water resources serving 15 million people across four states; development of world-class urban parks and trails in underserved communities; and cultivation of a vibrant cultural sector.

-Laura joined the William Penn Foundation after several years’ work in community development finance.
-As senior vice president for financial services at Opportunity Finance Network—a national nonprofit serving local Community Development Financial Institutions across the country—she helped create responsible financial solutions for individuals vulnerable to predatory lenders and oversaw a $45 million loan portfolio to increase investment in underserved urban and rural markets.
+Prior to that, she had worked for several years in community development finance and in large, global financial services companies.
+As senior vice president for financial services at Opportunity Finance Network—a national nonprofit serving local Community Development Financial Institutions across the country—she helped create responsible financial solutions for individuals vulnerable to predatory lenders and oversaw a $45 million loan portfolio to increase investment in underserved urban and rural communities.
 She later served as the director of development finance initiatives for Citi Community Development and Citi Foundation.
-In this role, Laura supported nonprofits working to revitalize neighborhoods and create access to affordable housing and greater economic opportunity.
-In all of these roles, Laura has worked collaboratively with government, nonprofit, and business sectors.
-Laura has served on a variety of boards and advisory committees, including the Credit Committee and the Capital Formation Committee for Living Cities, a philanthropic collaborative of 22 of the world’s largest foundations and financial institutions, focused on improving the lives of low-income people and the urban areas where they live.
-As a member of the Governor’s Advisory Board for Community Development, she has advised Pennsylvania Governor Tom Wolf on issues pertaining to public safety, crime, urban development, revitalization and disaster preparedness.
-She currently sits on the board of Aeris, a nonprofit information service for community investors who champion economic justice in underserved markets.
+In this role, Laura worked with business leaders and nonprofits to revitalize neighborhoods and create access to affordable housing and greater economic opportunity.
+She also previously held positions in public and private finance at UBS Securities and at Goldman, Sachs & Co.

+Prior board service has included the Governor’s Advisory Board for Community Development, which advised Pennsylvania Governor Tom Wolf on issues pertaining to public safety, crime, urban development, revitalization, and disaster preparedness.
+Laura also served on the Credit Committee and Capital Formation Committee for Living Cities, a philanthropic collaborative of 22 of the world’s largest foundations and financial institutions focused on improving the lives of low-income people and the urban areas where they live.
+She also sat on the board of Aeris, a nonprofit information service for community investors who champion economic justice in underserved markets.